WilliamCurrie/recruitment/README.md

 To complete the exercise, please fork this repository and work directly in your fork.
 Once you've finished create a Pull Request back to this repository so we can view the diff.

+Please do not view this task as 'complete the exercise'.
+This is the opportunity to demonstrate your knowledge and skills, please use your submission to showcase this to the best of your ability.
+This is what we're looking for.

 ## Docker
 We have included a docker setup to allow you to get up and running quickly with this example, though you are under no obligation to use this.
 After you have installed docker and forked the repository you will need to: